nanos-world/nanos-world-sandbox/README.md

 -- Exports the function to be called by the Sandbox Package:Export("SpawnBFG", SpawnBFG)

--- Waits 3 second so the Sandbox can be loaded first Timer:SetTimeout(3000, function()
+-- Waits 100 ms so the Sandbox can be loaded first (this gonna be improved soon™) Timer:SetTimeout(100, function()
 	-- Package:Call("Sandbox", "AddSpawnMenuItem", {"YOUR_CUSTOM_'PACK'_NAME", "CATEGORY", "TOOL_ID", "PACKAGE_PATH", "PACKAGE_FUNCTION_NAME"})
 	-- The category must be: 'props', 'weapons', 'tools' or 'vehicles' -- Example: